top of page

 Insignia Cultural Endeavors

 Adam Ensign earned his BA in Biblical research from Central Christian College of the Bible (2005) after which he resided in Beijing, where he obtained his MA in linguistics from Peking University (2012) and taught at Beijing Language and Culture University (2013–2016) and Renmin University (2016–2025).
 While serving as a translator for the Palace Museum (2013–2022), he cultivated interdisciplinary expertise through research-intensive projects spanning Chinese art, culture, and history from the Neolithic age to the present Socialist period.
 He has explored every major administrative district in China, including Tibet and Xinjiang, and visited countless cultural and religious sites throughout Asia.
-Leveraging his unique background in language scholarship, cultural heritage, and international collaboration, he founded Insignia Cultural Endeavors, L.L.C., in 2025 to assist clients navigate the diverse social ecologies of our planet and encourage durable ventures for global impact.
+Leveraging his unique background in language scholarship, cultural heritage, and international collaboration, he founded Insignia Cultural Endeavors, L.L.C., in 2025 to help clients navigate the diverse social ecologies of our planet and to encourage durable ventures for global impact.

 Upholding the Word of Life: Nourishing Trust and Friendship through Manchu Bible Research